parallellogic-/MalO_SAO/README.md

 ## DEFCON34 Follow-up August 2026

-Some users have reported issues with black animations, a missing IR send file, or getting stuck in demo mode (unresponsive to button pushes).
-To resolve any of these issues, please perform a factory reset as detailed [here](https://github.com/parallellogic-/MalO_SAO/blob/main/doc/user_guide.md#factory-reset)
+Some users have reported issues (in software version v1.0.0) with black animations, a missing IR send file, or getting stuck in demo mode (unresponsive to button pushes).
+To resolve these issues, please perform a factory reset (to software v1.0.1) as detailed [here](https://github.com/parallellogic-/MalO_SAO/blob/main/doc/user_guide.md#factory-reset)

 ## Ongoing Development